Thinking about Exporting Goods from Australia to China? Read this Guide

 The Chinese authorities do prohibit certain types of goods being imported including arms, ammunition, poisons, illicit drugs, local currency, and media / materials that are “deemed detrimental to the political, economic, cultural and moral interests of China.”

-Additionally, some types of goods are subject to import and tariff quotas, while other goods are tariff and quota free, to encourage importing — You can find an excellent overview of all these quotas here.
+Additionally, some types of goods are subject to import and tariff quotas, while other goods are tariff and quota free, to encourage importing.

 The best ways to export products to China

-Dealing with the logistics of international shipping is a big topic, and we recommend bringing someone into your business who has a good understanding of how it all works.
-At a high level, the process functions as follows:
+Dealing with logistics for international shipping is a big topic, and we recommend bringing someone into your business who has a good understanding of how it all works.

 Typical container costs — Shipping from Australia to China